GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Method

 \subsection{Overview}

-Given a set of posed multi-view RGB images, denoted as $\mathcal{I}$, our objective is to reconstruct the following components: \begin{itemize} \item A set of Gaussian primitives (\cref{subsec:gs}), each characterized by opacity, scale, and rotation, collectively defining the object in a discrete manner; \item A signed distance field (\cref{subsec:sdf}), which defines the object's geometry in a continuous manner; and \item An appearance field (\cref{subsec:app_model}), which represents the object's radiance. \end{itemize} Both the signed distance field and the appearance field are parameterized using MLPs.
-In the original 3DGS rendering pipeline, Gaussian primitives are not required to lie exactly on the surface, and off-surface primitives, which are (semi-)transparent, can still contribute to rendering.
+Given a set of posed multi-view RGB images, denoted as $\mathcal{I}$, our objective is to reconstruct the following components: \begin{itemize} \item A set of Gaussian primitives, each characterized by opacity, scale, and rotation, collectively defining the object in a discrete manner; \item A signed distance field, which defines the object's geometry in a continuous manner; and \item An appearance field, representing the object's radiance. \end{itemize} Both the signed distance field and the appearance field are parameterized using MLPs.
+In the original 3DGS rendering pipeline, Gaussian primitives are not required to lie exactly on the surface, and off-surface primitives, which are semi-transparent, can still contribute to rendering.
 While these off-surface primitives are acceptable for rendering purposes, they can adversely affect 3D reconstruction and may introduce significant distortions in the reconstructed surface.
-Therefore, a primary goal in GSurf is to minimize these off-surface primitives.
-To achieve this, we regularize the Gaussian primitives using an opacity entropy loss (\cref{subsec:gs_reg}), encouraging their opacities to approach one and limiting transparent Gaussian primitives. \cref{fig:pipeline} illustrates the algorithmic pipeline of GSurf, with technical details provided in the following subsections.
+Therefore, a primary goal in GSurf is to minimize the number of off-surface primitives.
+To achieve this, we regularize the Gaussian primitives using an opacity entropy loss, which drives opacities toward binary value, and periodic pruning removes the low-opacity branch; consequently, the retained primitives form a compact, mostly opaque surface-supporting set. \Cref{fig:pipeline} illustrates the algorithmic pipeline of GSurf, with technical details provided in the following subsections.

-\subsection{Gaussian splatting}
+\subsection{Gaussian Splatting}

-We adopt 2DGS~\cite{huang20242d} for rendering, which represents 3D objects with a set of 2D Gaussian primitives (i.e., elliptical disks).
+We adopt 2DGS~\cite{huang20242d} for rendering, which represents 3D objects with a set of 2D Gaussian primitives (i.e. elliptical disks).
 Each primitive is parameterized by a central position $\mathbf{p}_k \in \mathbb{R}^3$, two principal tangent vectors $\mathbf{t}_u, \mathbf{t}_v \in \mathbb{R}^3$, and two scaling factors $s_u, s_v \in \mathbb{R}$.
 Let $\mathbf{R}_k=[\mathbf{t}_u,\mathbf{t}_v,\mathbf{t}_u\times\mathbf{t}_v]$ be the rotation matrix, and $\mathbf{S}_k=\mathrm{diag}(s_u,s_v,0)$ be the diagonal matrix for scaling.
 This setup defines a 2D Gaussian within a local tangent plane in the world coordinate system as:

 where is a $4\times 4$ transformation matrix.
 For each point $\mathbf{u}=(u,v)^T$, its 2D Gaussian value is computed using the standard Gaussian formula:

 These 2D Gaussians are then sorted based on the depth of their centers.
 To render a pixel $x$, we cast a ray into the scene and accumulate color using volumetric alpha blending as follows: